 One thing to note, however, is that it doesn’t matter how great mindfulness is if you can’t get your patients to try it.

-With that in mind, we’ve put together a practical and focused program that we think you should check out, just click here.
+With that in mind, we’ve put together practical and focused programs that we think you should check out – click here.